-However, it still seems unclear what inclusion really means — who should be included? when and where? and how this should be accomplished?
-Given the global scale and fast pace of technological development and deployment, these questions may shape the future trajectory of our societies.
+However, it still seems unclear what inclusion really means — who should be included? when and where?
+And how should this be accomplished?
+Given the global scale and fast pace of technological development, these questions may shape the future trajectory of our societies.

 There is thus an urgent need for concrete ideas on how to operationalise the principle of inclusion in practice.
 How would you ensure that relevant stakeholders are at the table when decisions — human or algorithmic — are made?

 The more specific and actionable your idea, the better!
 Very general ideas like “more cooperation between stakeholders” are difficult to implement.
 Try to clarify: What is the specific issue you address?
 How do you propose to resolve it?
 Who should act?

 The final selection by the advisory board will be done according to the criteria ‘innovativeness’, ‘inclusiveness potential’ and ‘feasibility’.